Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: Numerical Simulation

-For ground-based SAR scenarios, physical terrain constraints preclude UAV deployment below the target plane.
-To address this practical limitation, we implement a Z-axis reflection transformation that repositions all UAVs to the feasible half-space while maintaining formation integrity.
-Although this constrained transformation introduces a marginal reduction in sensing accuracy, the resulting configuration (Fig.~\ref{Q2_ground_formation}) achieves significantly enhanced field-of-view coverage and communication reliability compared to the initial arrangement.
+For ground SAR scenarios, terrain constraints preclude UAV deployment below the target plane.
+To address this practical limitation, we implement a Z-axis reflection transition that repositions all UAVs to the feasible half-space while maintaining formation integrity.
+Although this constrained transition introduces a marginal reduction in sensing accuracy, the resulting allocation (Fig.~\ref{Q2_ground_formation}) achieves significantly enhanced FOV coverage and communication reliability compared to the initial allocation.

-Tab.~\ref{tab:formation_performance_comparison} presents a comprehensive performance comparison between our optimized formation and a benchmark uniform enclosure configuration.
-For aerial targets, the optimized formation (Alg2) maintains the FIM log-determinant (Alg1) at 16.48 (superior to the uniform formation configuration's 16.124), while simultaneously achieving a 25.0\% improvement in FOV coverage metric $\Gamma$ (increasing from 21.99 (Alg1) to 27.49 (Alg2)).
-Most significantly, the average SINR increases by 104.2\% (from 6.97 (Alg1) to 14.23 dB (Alg2)), with the minimum SINR rising from 1.78 dB (Alg1) to 11.51 dB (Alg2), thereby ensuring reliable communication across the entire formation.
+{ Moreover, Tab.~\ref{tab:formation_performance_comparison} provides a performance comparison between our proposed formation and a benchmark uniform enclosure allocation.
+Since Alg.~\ref{Alg2} reconfigures the initial UAV-sensor allocation from Alg.~\ref{Alg1} through the equivalent transition, the FOV and SINR gains reported against Alg.~\ref{Alg1} reflect the effect of this transition alone, with the FIM determinant held fixed.
+The uniform enclosure (Bch.) places the same 6 UAVs (two LiDARs and four cameras) evenly around the target as an external geometric baseline, so that every reported percentage stems from formation geometry rather than resource endowment.
+For aerial targets, the optimal formation (Alg.~\ref{Alg2}) maintains the FIM log-determinant (Alg.~\ref{Alg1}) at 16.48 (superior to the uniform enclosure's 16.124), while simultaneously achieving a 25.0\% improvement in FOV coverage metric $\Gamma$ (increasing from 0.61 (Alg.~\ref{Alg1}) to 0.76 (Alg.~\ref{Alg2})).
+Most significantly, the average SINR increases by 104.2\% (from 6.97 (Alg.~\ref{Alg1}) to 14.23 dB (Alg.~\ref{Alg2})), with the minimum SINR rising from 1.78 dB (Alg.~\ref{Alg1}) to 11.51 dB (Alg.~\ref{Alg2}), thereby ensuring reliable communication across the entire formation control.}

-In ground target scenarios, the Z-axis reflection transformation yields a log-determinant of 16.414, marginally lower than the aerial target configuration but still exceeding the uniform configuration's 16.241.
-The FOV coverage metric reaches 27.49, surpassing the uniform configuration's 26.60, while the average SINR improves by 97.3\% relative to the initial state (reaching 13.78 dB).
-Although slightly lower than the uniform configuration's 14.54 dB, this SINR level remains well within operational requirements for reliable data transmission.
+In ground target scenarios, the Z-axis reflection transition yields a log-determinant of 16.414, marginally lower than the aerial target allocation but still exceeding the uniform enclosure's 16.241.
+The FOV coverage metric reaches 0.76, surpassing the uniform enclosure's 0.74, while the average SINR improves by 97.3\% relative to the initial state (reaching 13.78 dB).
+Although slightly lower than the uniform enclosure's 14.54 dB, this SINR level remains well within operational requirements for reliable data transmission.